 “This will be a message from and to the Earth,” said Jon Lomberg, project director.
 “The very act of creating it will be a powerful reminder that we all share the same, small planet.

 FAQs about the One Earth New Horizons Message

 Please see frequently asked questions listed below and for more information please contact us here.

 NASA is currently reviewing the project with great interest.
 NASA has said that it is pleased to participate in the effort and the New Horizons mission has agreed to upload it.

 Artist Jon Lomberg, Design Director for the famous Voyager Golden Record, had the original idea which he has developed with the assistance of an international Advisory Board and the New Horizons mission.

 The One Earth Message Foundation is the lead organization for the financing, creation, and development of the Message.
 Jon Lomberg is Project Director and works closely with the Advisory Board.
-The Arthur C. Clarke Center for Human Imagination at the University of California San Diego is the academic base of the project, for the research, design, construction, and operation of the project website where content submissions will be entered and judged.
-This process will be led by Dr. Albert Yu-Min Lin, a world leader in the growing field of crowd-sourced science.
+The Arthur C. Clarke Center for Human Imagination at the University of California San Diego is the academic base of the project in the USA.